 - As new devices emerge on an almost daily basis, just how quickly does the profile of mobile traffic change?

 - What are the characteristics of the devices that are visiting the site, and how does that translate to conversion rates?

-To answer this, we looked at traffic coming from thousands of mobile websites across the world built on the goMobi platform.
+To answer this, we looked at traffic coming from thousands of mobile websites across the world built on the goMobi (now discontinued) platform.
 This data gives a unique insight into the nature of a broad swath of device traffic using User Agent string analysis performed by the DeviceAtlas API.

 Image: jermeny Keith

 We looked at 2 months worth of traffic from thousands of goMobi sites.
 Here's the breakdown:

 61% Traffic that came from mobile devices (smartphones, feature phones, tablets, games consoles, eReaders or media players)